pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 Once you have created the publication format(s), you can either select the corresponding file by clicking __Select Files__ if you have uploaded the final fines under the __Production Ready files__ or by uploading them directly in the __Publication Formats__.

-__Selecting from Publication Ready Files__
+##### Selecting from Publication Ready Files

-If you’ve uploaded your Book and Chapter Manuscripts under the Publication Ready Files.
-Click Select Files to select all the relevant files from the Production Workflow.
+If you’ve uploaded your Book and Chapter Manuscripts under the Publication Ready Files, click Select Files to select all the relevant files from the Production Workflow.

 ![The Select Files link highlighted in the Publication Formats screen.](./assets/learning-omp3.2-workflow-production-formats-3.png)

 ![File selection window.](./assets/learning-omp3.2-workflow-production-formats-4.png)

-__Uploading directly under Publication Formats__
+##### Uploading directly under Publication Formats

 For single file galleys (i.e., HTML, Full issue PDF) click ‘Select Files’ to upload the file.
 If you are uploading chapter files directly under Publication Formats you will need to click ‘__Change File__.’

 ![Publication Format extended options for PDF.](./assets/learning-omp3.3-workflow-production-formats-5.png)

-In 1.
-Upload File  indicated in the drop down options ‘__This is not a revision of an existing file__’ then select the appropriate __Submission Component__ (e.g. Chapter vs. Book Manuscript).
+In "1.
+Upload File" in the drop down options, select ‘__This is not a revision of an existing file__’ then select the appropriate __Submission Component__ (e.g. Chapter vs. Book Manuscript).
 Upload the file and complete Steps 2 and 3.
 Repeat these steps until all Chapter files have been uploaded.

 ![Step 1 of Uploading a file Ready for Publication.](./assets/learning-omp3.3-workflow-production-formats-6.png)

-__Approving Publication Formats__
+##### Approving Publication Formats

 Once Publication Formats have been created you can update the Completion and Availability by clicking the blue boxes beside the formats.